ReSpeak/tsdeclarations/ts3protocol.md

 which is sent in `omega`.

 #### 3.2.2.2 Parsing the license
-The license is build from blocks which are concatenated.
-They may vary in length and must be parsed sequentially therefore.
+The license has a small header continued by a list of blocks.
+Each block may vary in length and must be parsed sequentially therefore.

+The license header:

+     01 bytes : License version
+                Const: 0x01

+The block base layout:

      01 bytes : Key type
                 Const: 0x00